 Appellate & Pro Bono

-- Ocegueda et al. - Currently representing a class of nearly a hundred homeowners that have allegedly been victim of a loan modification scam in conjunction with the Law Foundation of Silicon Valley and Lawyer’s Committee for Civil Rights.
+- Ocegueda et al. - Representing a class of nearly a three hundred homeowners that have allegedly been victim of a loan modification scam in conjunction with the Law Foundation of Silicon Valley and Lawyer’s Committee for Civil Rights.

 - Ricky Fox v.
 Billy Ray Vice - Represented Mr. Fox on appeal from the Fifth Circuit to the United States Supreme Court, raising an attorneys’ fees issue that had divided the lower courts.
 Mr. Fox obtained certioriari review and had the adverse judgment of the Fifth Circuit reversed by the Supreme Court.

 - Lawrence Friedman, et. al. - Represented legal historians in amicus briefing to the United States Supreme Court setting forth historical precedent in support of petitioner in Hamdan v.
 Rumsfeld, 548 U.S. 557 (2006).